btschwertfeger/python-cmethods/README.md

 </div>

-Collection of different scale- and distribution-based bias adjustment techniques for climatic research. (see `examples.ipynb` for help)
+Collection of different scale- and distribution-based bias adjustment techniques for climatic research (see `examples.ipynb` for help).

 Bias adjustment procedures in Python are very slow, so they should not be used on large data sets.
 A C++ implementation that works way faster can be found [here](https://github.com/btschwertfeger/Bias-Adjustment-Cpp).